Capstone-Template-orginisation/website-template/src/content/docs/processes/quality-assurance/git-contributions-guide.md

 ## Contributing to Repositories: How To

-Repositories are where existing Thoth Tech code is stored, and where new code contributions, once tested and approved, will ultimately be merged.
+Repositories are where existing Company code is stored, and where new code contributions, once tested and approved, will ultimately be merged.

-In order to begin new work on your project, you will need to clone a local copy of the relevant Thoth Tech repository.
+In order to begin new work on your project, you will need to clone a local copy of the relevant Company repository.

 Steps:

 ### If you have never worked on the repository before

-- Clone your project's relevant Thoth Tech repository to your local machine and navigate to the created project folder; you will find yourself on the default branch (main/master).
+- Clone your project's relevant Company repository to your local machine and navigate to the created project folder; you will find yourself on the default branch (main/master).

 ### If you already have a copy of this repository on your local machine